hydrusnetwork/hydrus/docs/getting_started_installing.md

         2. Copy that .so file to the hydrus install base directory.
         3. Boot the client and hit _help->about_ to see if it reports a version.
         4. If it all seems good, hit _options->media_ to set up mpv as your player for video/audio and try to view some things.
+        5. If it still doesn't work, see if you can do the same for libmpv.so and libcdio.so--or consider [running from source](running_from_source.md)
     *   You can also try [running the Windows version in wine](wine.md).
     *   **Third parties (not maintained by Hydrus Developer)**:
     If you use Arch Linux, you can check out the AUR package a user maintains [here](https://aur.archlinux.org/packages/hydrus/).